haoboguo/AF2.Res.Flex/README.md

 dist.mat2.R: the distance variation matrix estimated and plotted from the MD trajectory (100 ns).

 pca.R: principal component analysis of from MD trajectory (100 ns).
 The residue cross-correlation analysis is also performed; pymol is required for visualization (see the manuscript).

+The R package "bio3d" is used for trajectory analyses; the "heatmap.2" function in package "gplots" is used to plot the heatmaps.